 “In speaking of the angels he says, ‘He makes his angels spirits, and his servants flames of fire.’”
 (Hebrews 1:7)

-For that reason, they have been the subject of or characters in film, television and live theater.
 Over the years, we have been presented with a wide array of angels, some male, some female, some serious, some frivolous and comedic.

 One need only think of the “angel” Clarence in Jimmy Stewart’s well-known and well-loved film It’s a Wonderful Life.